nathanfiedler/meteor-issuetracker/README.md

 * To disable the wysihtml5 editor, set `wysihtml5Enabled` to `false` in `client/client.js`.

-* Includes a simple API using RESTful GET!
+* (Disabled for 0.6.0+) Includes a simple API using RESTful GET!
 Look in the `tests/api-tests` directory for two examples on how to interact with it.
 In the `html_and_jquery` test package, change `localhost:3000` to `issuetracker.meteor.com` in the Meteor URL text field to perform actions on the hosted demo below!

 Setup